NightMan-1/QVNote/README.md

 # QVNote

-The program for storing notes, pages of sites, personal knowledge base.
+The program for storing notes, pages of sites, personal knowledge base and any other text data

 English/Russian languages